Vietnam Itinerary for 7 Days

 - Water – Tap water is not drinkable in Vietnam.

 - Cellular Data – You can easily purchase a local SIM card at the Hanoi airport.
 They are also available at tourist offices and tour operator shops.
-Almost every hotel and restaurant provide free Wi-Fi.
+Almost every hotel and restaurant provides free Wi-Fi.